hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 These may vary based on your version of KiCAD.

-{/*could I put random tips somewhere more suitable, where?*/}Also, you should have your schematic split screened with the PCB layout.
-Whenever you click on a component in one, it will be focused in the other, making it significantly easier to see what's going on.

 ### Routing

-To route tracks, just follow the Rat's Nest (thin blue lines connecting matching nets), and connect the pads.
-Start with data signals, and do power and ground later.
+To route tracks, follow the Ratsnest (thin blue lines connecting matching nets), and connect the pads.
+Look at the schematic to see which parts should go where. **Start with data signals, and do power and ground later**.
+An efficient layout, one that uses less wires, is often the mostly aesthetically pleasing too.

 Try to use the higher thickness .5mm trace for sensitive or high load applications if you can fit it.

-The following images are one way to do this:
+The following images are how I did it:

-Note: You can press 'X' when hovering over a pad to start a trace.
+Note: You can press "x" when hovering over a pad to start a trace.

 In the Appearance sidebar go to Objects > Locked Item Shadow, and hide it to clean up your layout a little bit.
 Feel free to play with the opacities of other elements to get to a point that you are comfortable with.

 ![](https://cloud-5127rirqc-hack-club-bot.vercel.app/023.webp)

 ![](https://cloud-r3x168b9x-hack-club-bot.vercel.app/2824.webp)

-The decoupling capacitors for an IC must be right next to it.
 The purple lines are the 'Courtyard' - they show you how close two components can be without physically interfering, so, you keep the decoupling capacitor and IC's courtyards very close to each other.

 ![](https://cloud-r3x168b9x-hack-club-bot.vercel.app/2925.webp)